xwmx/nb/README.md

 q    Quit
 ```

-`notes ls` is a combination of `notes notebooks` and `notes list --titles` in
+`notes ls` is a combination of `notes notebooks` and `notes list` in one view
-one view and accepts the same arguments as `notes list`, which lists only
+and accepts the same arguments as `notes list`, which lists only notes.
-notes.

 For more information about options for listing notes, run `notes help ls` and
 `notes help list`.